 - before eating, drinking and smoking

 - after contact with mould

 - after removing PPE.

-Workers must be provided with washing facilities (PDF, 0.57 MB).
-This should include clean running water, soap and paper towel or an air hand dryer.
-Field workers should be provided with portable hand washing facilities.
+Provide workers with washing facilities (PDF, 0.57 MB) that include clean running water, soap and paper towels.
+Provide field workers with portable hand-washing facilities.

 Provide workers with information about: